 How to Prevent Mango from Spiking Your Blood Sugar Levels

-Some sensitive individuals may still experience blood sugar spikes from eating mangoes on an empty stomach.
+Some sensitive individuals may still experience blood sugar spikes from eating mangos on an empty stomach.
 Your best bet is combining this fruit with another food, preferably a protein source.
 For example, consider stirring some mango into vanilla yogurt.

 Mango vs. Cholesterol vs. Obesity

-What Is the Ideal Intake of Mangoes?
+What Is the Ideal Intake of Mangos?

 Due to its sugars, sticking to one mango a day is ideal for diabetic or pre-diabetic populations.
 Plus, your body will flush out extra nutrients it doesn’t need.
-Eating multiple mangoes for their benefits in one day likely won’t make any changes; moderation and portion size is key.
+Eating multiple mangos for their benefits in one day likely won’t make any changes; moderation and portion size is key.

 5 Ways of Incorporating Mangos into Your Diet